LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/variablesAndSlots.md

 "You answered: {$botContext.slot.animal}!"

 If your automation asked the user "which animal do you like?" and the user answered "dogs" or something similar, the slot for the entity `animal` would be populated with their answer.
 The automation would then respond with "You answered: dogs!" populating the code above with the user's reply.

+### When to use Variables vs Slots

+Variables are the default storage unit of Conversation Builder, while slots are a special type of variable.
+The only reason to favor Slots is if you need extra functionality that is linked to entities or if entities will be used in an API Integration catalog search, for example.

+When in doubt, it is best to use variables.
+The [Assist](conversation-builder-conversation-builder-assist.html) tool will help to display when slots are most useful.